-In practice, policymakers make two types of Odyssean commitments: date contingent and state contingent.
-A date-contingent promise is relatively easy to communicate: policymakers simply say that they will keep the policy rates at or near the effective lower bound for a specific amount of calendar time.
-Far from making policy data-dependent, a date-contingent promise is equivalent to announcing that policymakers are willing to short circuit their reaction function, ignoring economic and financial news until the commitment expires.
-If credible, date-contingent promises can have a powerful impact on financial conditions, as they mute private reactions to economic news, reducing volatility.
-However, as conditions evolve, a central bank may face an incentive to renege.
+In practice, policymakers make two types of Odyssean commitments: date-contingent and state-contingent.35 A date-contingent promise is relatively easy to communicate: policymakers simply say that they will keep the policy rates at or near the effective lower bound for a specified period of calendar time.
+Far from making policy data-dependent, a date-contingent promise is equivalent to announcing that policymakers are willing to short-circuit their reaction function, ignoring economic and financial news until the commitment expires.
+If credible, date-contingent promises can have a powerful impact on financial conditions, as they mute private reactions to economic news, thus reducing volatility.36 However, as conditions evolve, a central bank may face an incentive to renege.

-Unlike date-contingent commitments, the state-contingent variety tends to reinforce the reaction function, helping to underpin credibility.
-In an inflation-targeting regime, for example, a common approach is to commit to a low policy rate path until key goals are satisfied: inflation (or inflation expectations) rises to its target, unemployment sinks to its equilibrium rate, or both.
-In a targeting regime that accounts for past misses, the commitment could go further: keep the policy rate low until average inflation over a specified period reaches its target.
+Unlike date-contingent commitments, state-contingent pledges tend to reinforce the reaction function, thus helping to underpin credibility.
+In an inflation-targeting regime, for example, a common approach is to commit to a low policy-rate path until key goals are satisfied: inflation (or inflation expectations) rises to its target,